 3. Plan the informal

 “Thirdly, it is also best to make room for casual conversations, especially in formal meetings.
 I’m not talking about the virtual coffee moment, even though it’s important – so don’t forget to schedule it.
 I’m talking about starting every formal meeting with a warm-up.
 Give people ten minutes, so they feel good, so they’re really present at the meeting.
-This gives them the chance to tell a few things, share some news and even have a laugh.
-This isn't a waste of time, it saves time, because people are really ready for the important issues that need to be discussed.”
+This gives them a chance to tell a few things, share some news and even have a laugh.
+It’s not a waste of time, it saves time, because people are really ready for the important issues that need to be discussed.”

 Starting with an informal chat offers even more advantages, says Weishaupt: “With such an informal start, a lot of interesting information is already shared about the attendees, you can even discover hidden talents, so you can find skills that you haven’t seen yet, because they’re not part of the job.”

-- In short, make sure that informal conversations precede the formal meetings, especially when you’re leading a remote team.
+- In short, make sure that informal conversations precede formal meetings, especially when you’re leading a remote

-Fourth, Weishaupt warns: “People can’t concentrate when they’re still thinking about something else.
+Fourth, Weishaupt warns: “People can’t concentrate when they’re still with something in their head.
 That’s why we use a kanban board and give people the chance to get rid of their tension before the meeting starts.
 Maybe there’s something else they want to share, something they want to discuss, they have a question,...
 Everyone has the opportunity to bring it up.”

 “At Deutsche Telekom, we warm up before we start a meeting,” says Weishaupt.
 “Then we have the tension board and only then the meeting can start.”

-- In short, to make meetings more effective and efficient, you should warm up and get rid of the things that are still haunting your mind.
+- In short, to make meetings more effective and efficient, you should warm up and get rid of the things that are still haunting your head.

 5. Experiences matters